Cosmo Cake Layers:

 Beat together softened cream cheese and butter; slowly add in powdered sugar alternating with vodka and triple sec until frosting reaches desired consistency.
 Add vanilla and salt and beat until well combined.

-- 1 8- or 9-inch cardboard cake circle, and 2 6-inch cardboard cake circles – one option is to buy a set like this one that contains a variety of cake circle sizes and trimmable dowels
+- 1 8- or 10 -inch cardboard cake circle (I prefer Wilton’s center-punched circles) + 1 six-inch cake board (one option is to buy a set like this one that contains a variety of cake circle sizes and trimmable dowels!)

 - 2-3 small limes